RECIPE: Pretzel Crusted Tuna For National Pretzel Day - The Nibble Webzine Of Food Adventures Recipe: Pretzel Crusted Tuna For National Pretzel Day

 • The recipe can be used with any thick fish fillet or steak.

-• It is easiest to crush pretzel sticks; thin and uniform, they crush quickly and evenly.
+• It’s easiest to crush pretzel sticks.
+Thin and uniform, they crush quickly and evenly.

 • But you can use any pretzel.
 We also tried the gluten-free Pretzel Crisps we had on hand, and whole wheat pretzels from Snyder’s Of Hanover (which also makes GF pretzel sticks).

 • Our favorite crust was made from Utz sesame pretzels.
-But we think our choice going forward will be to add some toasted sesame seeds to whole wheat pretzels.
+As a hack, add toasted sesame seeds to crushed whole wheat pretzels.

-• Don’t add much salt to the red wine sauce, unless you’re using salt-free pretzels.
+• Don’t add much salt to the red wine sauce in the recipe, unless you’re using salt-free pretzels.
 Otherwise, there’s plenty of salt in the pretzel crust.

 • Check out the history of pretzels, below.
 Without prayers and kids, we wouldn’t have them.